safeworkgroup/safe/README.md

 * Human readable

 ## Specifications
-1. SAfe is a superset of JSON (JavaScript Object Notation).
-Therefore, any valid JSON document is considered a valid SAfe document.
+1. SAfe is a subset of JSON (JavaScript Object Notation).
+Therefore, any valid SAfe document must also be a valid JSON document.

 2. Any JSON value (*object, array, number, string, `true`, `false`, and `null`*) can be transformed into a SAfe object.